unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 The DDoc is constructed by extracting information written into the **uns.network** blockchain.
 These operations are read-only and are therefore not permissionned.

-To retrieve information linked to a @unikname, use the following method:
+To retrieve information linked to a @unikname, use the following CLI command:

 ```bash
 $ uns unik:read TARGET